 On the other hand, when selecting amps, it is more important to assess the amount of power your subs require.

-Once you decide on the amount of power or a number of subs required, it is much easier to select the right amp.
+Once you decide on the amount of power or the number of subs required, it is much easier to select the right amp.
 The two main amplifier systems available are single-channel amps (Mono) and 2-channel amps.

 Mono amps are the best in the market because they produce the best base sound and can process a single audio signal with just one channel on the sub.
 Besides, many subs can be easily wired to mono channel amps and every sub still gets the same sound frequency.